-Bore sighting your rifle can be a quick, easy process that doesn’t require you to waste time and money shooting several rounds of ammunition.
+Bore sighting your rifle can be a quick, easy process to check your rifle’s aim that doesn’t require you to waste time and money shooting several rounds of ammunition to get it dialed in.

 The most accurate way to get your gun on target is by using a bore sighter such as a laser or a collimator.
-If you don’t have access to any of these devices, your eyesight is the next best thing to use.
+If you don’t have access to any of these devices, your eyesight is the next best thing to use and can be done without special training.

 This guide will teach you how to use a laser, a collimator, and your eyes to align your rifle with its scope.